botv/botv/README.md

 ## About
-I like building things that people use, and I do it quite frequently.
+I like building things that people use.

 ## Links